vpodolyan/farx-creator/README.md

 # farx-creator
-Tool for creating Fiddler auto-response files
+This tool allows to create Fiddler auto-response rules massively based on files in certain directory